 The Italian had numerous bust-ups with Mario Balotelli, while his public criticism of Samir Nasri failed to lift the Frenchman’s displays.

 Even David Silva admitted Pellegrini’s arrival has had a positive impact on the City players.

 "He's made it a happy place,” the Spaniard said in May.
 “He's brought a joy and happiness around the place.”

-Calm is still the mood for City and Pellegrini.
-The 60-year-old refused to be drawn into any mind games last season and there’s been little to suggest that the club’s approach to defending the Premier League title will be any different.
+And calm is still the mood for City and Pellegrini.
+The 60-year-old refused to be drawn into any mind games last season and there’s been little to suggest that the club’s approach to defending their Premier League title will be any different.

 |A GOOD 2014-15 WOULD BE...|

 Fending off advances from Chelsea, Arsenal, Liverpool and Manchester United to retain the Premier League crown will be the main aim but significant strides in Europe continue to elude City.

 Pellegrini’s men were humbled at home by Bayern Munich in the group stages last season, and while they coasted through to the knockout phase with little fuss, they lost both home and away legs to Barcelona in the last 16.

 Last season’s 3-2 win over Bayern at the Allianz Arena looks even more remarkable given the absence of Vincent Kompany, Yaya Toure and Sergio Aguero but with his key players available, Pellegrini will be hoping his side can finally match Europe’s elite.